SIKHS THE SEEKERS

 to simplify we can give example of various electric gadgets and current.
 Like

-gadgets lose importance without electric current similarly living beings are
+gadgets are nothing without electric current similarly living beings are

 nothing without God.
 But Master of the Universe the God in Sikhism is immortal,